gentry-php/gentry/docs/writing/sharing.md

 be serialized/deserialized.
 So take care not to store stuff like database handles (or implement proper `__sleep`/`__wakeup` methods if you must).

+The Gentry Cache pool comes in handy when testing methods that interact with the outside world (sending mails, talking to an API etc.) but don't necessarily return a useful value.
+E.g. a `save` handler sending a confirmation email won't return the mail in question but rather `null` or an error message or code, but you explicitly want to check if that email contains a confirmation link.

+## Use unique keys
+Keys are unique (as in, per Gentry run), so any duplicate keys will overwrite existing values.
+This generally isn't a problem as the cache is reset before each test is run, but it's good to keep in mind when choosing keys.
+Apart from that, the key can be anything unique you can use in your test.